Luciasanchezg/htmed/README.md

 We need to transform this data to simplify and make it more user-friendly for the visualizations that will be performed later.
-Using `format_med()` with just `med_results` as input, we will generate a dataframe with the essential columns needed for the visualizations.
+Using `format_med()` with just `med_results` as input, we will generate a DataFrame with the essential columns needed for the visualizations.

 This function also computes two different kinds of adjusted p-value: adj.p-value.by_outcome and adj.p-value.all.
-The different between both is that while the first one adjust by each of the outcomes, the second adjusted p-value will take into account all the analyses from all the outcomes.
+The difference between both results is that, while the first one adjusts by each of the outcomes, the second adjusted p-value takes into account all the analyses from all the outcomes.
 The usage of one or the other will depend on the question that the investigator wants to answer.

 ``` r
 # formatting data